rcortez88/Paradigm-Assessment/README.md

    yarn install
    ```

-3. Add your Firebase configuration in a `.env` file.
+3. Add your Firebase configuration in a `firebase.js` file.

 4. Start the development server: